Executive Search vs Contingent Recruitment. How to choose?

 How to choose between the 2 types of services?

-Key is working with a consultant that you trust regardless the firm behind them!
+The key is working with a consultant that you trust regardless of the firm behind them!